yuchenQ/reece-test-server/README.md

 ### 3. Running development version

-1. `npm run start:dev` to start the development version of server.
+`npm run start:dev` to start the development version of server.
-2. open http://localhost:8000 to open the site in your favorite browser.

 ### 4. Running production version

-1. `npm run start:prod` to start the production version of server.
+`npm run start:prod` to start the production version of server.
-2. open https://localhost:8000 to open the storybook in your favorite browser.

 ## Running tests